 Good hydration is vital.
 Drink lots of water, herbal teas and water-rich foods.

-If you have just started to exercise after C Section, please comment below and let us, and other MUTU Mamas, know how you are getting on.
+If you have just started exercising after your caesarean birth, please comment below and let us, and other MUTU Mamas, know how you are getting on.